Trying to find the longest lasting roof for your home?

 Asphalt shingle roofs can be relatively affordable to repair and can often be covered by insurance for hail or wind damage.
 It can be as easy as removing the damaged shingle and replacing it with a new one.
 On the other hand, metal roofs are more challenging to replace and don’t have as many warranties or give when it comes to insurance coverage.
 Keep this in mind when choosing a roof.

 Lastly, you want your roof to look nice!
 Enhancing curb appeal is one of the main reasons people replace their roofs in the first place.
-So choosing a roofing material that looks good on your home and pairs well with your siding should be a major deciding factor.
+So choosing a roofing material that is aesthetically pleasing and pairs well with your siding should be a major deciding factor.

 Now we’ll go into how long a roof is actually meant to last.
 We’ll list some of the most common types of roofing materials and how long they are expected to last, in order from least to the most amount of years.

 We think it’s important to note some commercial roof materials that last for the least amount of years but are the best choice for flat roofs.
-They work great to protect commercial structures for the time being, but the low-slope can cause a slew of issues with standing water, and the constant pummeling from weather and UV rays cause them to deteriorate much faster.
+They work great for protecting commercial structures for the time being, but the low-slope can cause a slew of issues with standing water, and the constant pummeling from weather and UV rays cause them to deteriorate much faster.

 Green roofs: 5 – 40 years